Cottonwood Falls Bridge and Dam from Highway 177 bridge in 2006.

 In 2007, the Cottonwood Falls Bridge had major restoration.

-The community also has some interesting stores and galleries along Broadway between the bridge and courthouse.
+The community also has some interesting stores and galleries along Broadway between the bridge and the Chase County Courthouse.

 Photos from this page were reprinted in the Winter, 2008 issue of Kansas Traveler.